Mykonos New Port vs Old Port: Which One You Need

 • Sea Bus — a small passenger boat shuttles between the Old Port (town) and the New Port for roughly €2, running frequently in season.
 The quickest way if you're already in town.

-• KTEL public bus — buses run from Fabrika and the Old Port area to the New Port; cheap but luggage space is limited.
+• KTEL public bus — buses run from the Old Port (North Station) area to the New Port; cheap, but luggage space is limited and the network was reorganised for the 2026 season, so check current stops.

-• Taxi — from Mykonos Town about €10–15; remember Mykonos taxis are usually cash-only.
+• Taxi — from Mykonos Town about €10–15; remember Mykonos taxis are usually cash-only and the island has only a small fleet.

 • Straight from the airport — see below.